redironbark/FreshEssentials/README.md

 ###### Implementation and Samples

-The implementation of this AttachedProperty is given at:
+The implementation of the ItemTappedAttached is given at:

 - [ItemTappedAttached.cs](https://github.com/redironbark/FreshEssentials/blob/master/Tools/Tools/ItemTappedAttached.cs)

-The sample for this AttachedProperty is given at:
+The sample is given at:

 - [AircraftPage.xaml](https://github.com/redironbark/FreshEssentials/blob/master/Samples/Samples/ItemTappedAttached/AircraftPage.xaml)